pakkapol-s/Quantitative-Financial-Analysis-Apple-Inc.-AAPL-/README.md

 - Maintain Liquidity Posture: Apple's intentionally low Current Ratio (hovering around 1.10) should not be viewed as a risk.
 It is a calculated strategy to minimize non-working assets.
 The company's massive FCF pipeline provides sufficient, reliable short-term liquidity, justifying this efficient, debt-leveraged approach.

+# 5. Data Visualisations

-# 5. Challenges Faced and Solutions
+# 6. Challenges Faced and Solutions

 ## 1. Data Compatibility and Schema Normalization